Tracking Error

 Importance of Tracking Error

-Tracking error is one of the most important measures used to assess the performance of a portfolio, as well as the ability of a portfolio manager to generate excessive returns and beat the market or the benchmark.
+Tracking error is one of the most important measures used to assess a portfolio’s performance and a portfolio manager’s ability to generate excess returns and beat the market or the benchmark.
 Due to the abovementioned reasons, it is used as an input to calculate the information ratio.

-Tracking error is frequently categorized by the way it is calculated.
+Tracking error is often categorized by the method used to calculate it.
 A realized (also known as “ex post”) tracking error is calculated using historical returns.
-A tracking error whose calculations are based on some forecasting model is called an “ex ante” tracking error.
+A tracking error calculated using a forecasting model is called an “ex ante” tracking error.

-Low errors indicate that the performance of the portfolio is close to the performance of the benchmark.
+Low errors indicate that the portfolio’s performance is close to the benchmark’s.
 Low errors are common with index funds and ETFs that replicate the composition of major stock market indices.

-High errors reveal that the portfolio’s performance is significantly different from the performance of the benchmark.
-The high errors can indicate that the portfolio substantially beat the benchmark, or signal that the portfolio significantly underperforms the benchmark.
+High errors indicate that the portfolio’s performance is significantly different from the benchmark’s.
+High errors can indicate that the portfolio substantially beat the benchmark or signal that it significantly underperformed the benchmark.

 Tracking efficiency is calculated using the following formula: